Lord Paper

 Michael Takyi-Frimpong (born October 11) known by the stage name Lord Paper is a Ghanaian soul, afrobeats and hip hop musician.
 He is best known for his 2016 single "Awurama".

 Early life

-Lord Paper was born in Accra but hail from Mampong, a suburb of Mampong Municipal District, a town in the Ashanti Region.
+Lord Paper was born in Accra but hails from Mampong, a suburb of Mampong Municipal District, a town in the Ashanti Region.
 He completed his senior high school education at Swedru Secondary School in the year 2008 and attended University of Ghana in 2013 for his undergraduate degree.

 Music career

 He entered the music scene 2010 after leaving his job as an actor in South Africa to pursue full-time music in Ghana (2014)).
 He became famous when he released his debut controversial single and video Awurama in 2016.

 The song has been criticised over the sexually explicit content of the music video.